yifeiwu/dispo-dom-check/docs/SCORING.md

 to a destination outside the domain's own namespace requires that destination to authorise it, by publishing a DMARC record at `<domain>._report._dmarc.<vendor>`, and only the vendor can create that.
-It is one DNS query, it runs only where a vendor was named, and it is the single place in the model where a third party is asked to confirm something.
+It is one DNS query, it runs only where a vendor was named, and it is the single place in the model where a third party is asked to *confirm* something.
+The Check-Mail lookup also reaches outside the domain, but it is asked for a verdict rather than a confirmation, which is why it is scored as a judgement and this is scored as a fact.

 The tri-state matters.
 A vendor that has not vouched for the domain earns nothing, and a query the resolver could not answer also earns nothing, because silence is not a refusal.
 Neither is a penalty: